Welcome to today's edition of the Rush 24-7 podcast.

 Banks, too.

-So here comes Bill Clinton or Jimmy Carter or their emissaries, Chris Dodd, Barney Frank knocking on a door.
+So here comes Bill Clinton or Jimmy Carter or their emissaries, Chris Dodd, Barney Frank knocking on the door, acorn at the front gate, a bunch of ragtag advocates for the poor threatening to burn down your bank.

 All these people show up and demand that you essentially give money away.

-Okay, so you're a bank, I gotta do this.
+Okay, so you're a bank.

-Well, I'm I have a responsibility here to people that work here.
+But I have a responsibility here to people that work here.

 I got a responsibility to the shareholders of the bank.